Axlefublr/glaza/README.md

 275dafb watch ep1 -> One Piece Live Action
 ```

-floral_barrel is basically an abstraction to interact with three files:
+glaza is basically an abstraction to interact with three files:

 ### 1. current.json